josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-   a.
-Trial subscriptions will not work.
+   - Trial subscriptions will not work.

 2. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md).